datocms/documentation/src/hugo/rich-text.md

 ---
 layout: page.ejs
-title: Rich-text fields
+title: Modular content fields
 category: hugo
 position: 7
 ---

 <div class="note">
-**Note** This guide assumes you have a basic knowledge of how Rich-text fields work in DatoCMS.
-If this is not the case, please read [this introduction](/schema/rich-text.html) first.
+**Note** This guide assumes you have a basic knowledge of how *Modular content* fields work in DatoCMS.
+If this is not the case, please read [this introduction](/schema/modular-content.html) first.
 </div>

-Suppose a `blog_post` model has a rich-text field called `content`, which in turn accepts the following models as [building-blocks](/schema/rich-text.html):
+Suppose a `blog_post` model has a modular content field called `content`, which in turn accepts the following models as [building-blocks](/schema/modular-content.html):

 * Model `blog_post_text_block`: made of a `text` field (*multi-paragraph text*);
 * Model `blog_post_quote_block`: made of a `quote` field (*multi-paragraph text*) and `author` field (*single-line string*);
 * Model `blog_post_gallery_block`: made of a `gallery` field (*image gallery*);

-A rich-text field works much like a [*multiple links* field](/metalsmith/links.html), as it returns an array of the inner records.
-In your `dato.config.js` file you can dump a rich-text field inside the frontmatter of a post like this:
+A modular content field works much like a [*multiple links* field](/metalsmith/links.html), as it returns an array of the inner records.
+In your `dato.config.js` file you can dump a modular content field inside the frontmatter of a post like this:

 ```javascript
 // dato.config.js